Shaoshuai2019/shaoshuai.github.io/_pages/about.md

 ### <font face="Times New Roman">Recent Preprint</font>

+   * S. Mohammadian, Z. Zheng, S. Chu and A. Kurganov, [Path-Conservative Central-Upwind Schemes for the Non-Conservative NET-RAT Traffic Flow Model](./files/Mohammadian-Zheng-Chu-Kurganov.pdf), submitted to Computers and Fluids.

    * S. Chu, A. Kurganov and R. Xin, [New More Efficient A-WENO Schemes](./files/Chu-Kurganov-Xin_NewAWENO.pdf), submitted to Journal of Scientific Computing.

    * S. Chu, A. Kurganov and R. Xin, [New More Efficient A-WENO Schemes](./files/Chu-Kurganov-Xin_NewAWENO.pdf), submitted to Journal of Scientific Computing.